person giving pet flea treatment to dog

 In this blog, we’re going to explore:

-• Natural alternatives to traditional flea medications.
+• Natural alternatives to traditional tick control and flea medications.

-The Environmental Concerns of Flea Treatments
+The Environmental Concerns of Flea and Tick Prevention

 What’s more alarming is the impact on pollinators like bees.
-A single flea treatment for a large dog can contain enough chemical to kill millions of bees.
+A single flea treatment for a large dog can contain enough chemicals to kill millions of bees.
 These pollinators play an essential role in the health of our ecosystems, and their decline can have far-reaching consequences on food production and biodiversity.

 Flea Combs